FelipeeDev/php-oop-non-if-else-code-styling/README.md

 ### Principle 1: No conditions in OOP

-*There should NOT be any conditions in clear Object-Oriented Programing.*
+*There should NOT be any conditions in clear Object-Oriented Programing Logic Layer.*

 The first and the most important principle.
 Each object should contains methods that are responsible for acting and not for making decisions.
 In the other words: The method does not depend on what it receives - it always tries to do what it is responsible for - regardless of the input parameter.